2005–06 George Mason Patriots men's basketball team: Recap

 The Patriots enjoyed their best season in 2005–2006 when they won a school-record 23 games in the regular season, and for one week were even ranked in the USA Today/ESPN Top 25 for the first time in school history.
 Head coach Jim Larranaga, who began his stint at George Mason in 1997, also became the CAA's all-time leader in coaching victories and was named the winner of the 2006 Clair Bee Coach of the Year Award on March 31, 2006, and the Virginia Coach of the Year on June 26, 2006, the same day he was nominated for an ESPY award.
-Although the team lost to Hofstra during the CAA tournament, George Mason were still able to grab an at-large bid in the NCAA tournament.
+Although the team lost to Hofstra during the CAA tournament, George Mason were still able to grab an at-large bid to the NCAA tournament.
 This marks the first time in which the Patriots earned an at-large bid and the first time in 20 years in which the CAA sent two teams to the tournament (the other being conference tournament winner UNC Wilmington).

 The Patriots entered the tournament as an 11th seed and defeated the 6th seeded Michigan State Spartans, who had played in the previous year's Final Four.

 In their second round matchup against the defending champion North Carolina Tar Heels, the Patriots were once again underdogs.
 After falling in a 16–2 hole early in the game, the team was able to bounce back and win the game, 65–60.
 Their next game was against another mid-major, the Wichita State Shockers.
 George Mason jumped out to a big early lead, and the Shockers were not able to overcome.
 The Patriots won, 63–55.